SlingshotR6/iot-trap/README.md

 Then deepsleep again...

 To do:
-- Connect to WiFi every 24 hours to check in.
+- Connect to WiFi every 24 hours to check in (done).
 - Add battery voltage to daily check in (and on sprung reports)
 - Wake and post immediately when trap is sprung
 - Check for successful Slack post
+- Set time of day for Daily Check-in
+- Correct RTC drift